 The Police Department regularly conducts several community education and outreach programs, and organizes several fundraising events for Special Olympics Illinois.
 Read about them here.

 Our residents consistently rank our police services highly in resident surveys (91% in the 2020 Survey).
-If you ever have an issue, please feel free to reach out to the Police Department either by phone 630.377.4435, email firstname.lastname@example.org or online.
+If you ever have an issue, please feel free to reach out to the Police Department either by phone 630.377.4435, email firstname.lastname@example.org.